 Collie

-A two-hour drive from Perth, Collie is almost 60 kilometers inland from the port city of Bunbury and surrounded by dense jarrah forest.
+Collie is "up the hill" from the port city of Bunbury and surrounded by dense jarrah forest and lakes.
 The town is known for its pristine swimming holes, mountain bike trails, motorsports, arts and crafts, plus a rich industrial history of mining and power generation.

 -